alexpages/ebanking-api/README.md

-banking-api
+Synpulse8 HK - Backend challange - ebanking-api
 -
-This project is intended to be a resolution proposal for Synpulse8 Junior Java Backend position open in Hong Kong.
 ***
 ### About
-The system work as follows:

-- User will have a token (jwt) and insert it in the request.
-- Api Controller will validate jwt and if correct proceed to fetch data from messaging queue.
-- Transactions are stored in topics within Kafka, it simulates a Real-in-Time data ingestion.
+This project is intended to be a resolution proposal for Synpulse8 Junior Java Backend vacancy in Hong Kong.
+The project complies with the following aspects:
+- [x] Spring Boot
+- [x] Spring Security
+- [x] JWT authentication
+- [x] PostgreSQL for Users and Accounts
+- [x] Kafka Producer/consumer, topic management
+- [x] JUnit

+***
+### Pre-Requisites
+- Java v17
+- Docker

 ***
 ### Architecture